raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - Use Bombs at opportune times to re-shuffle a poor layout!
 - When in doubt, just take a moment to study the HEXAPLEX.
 You've got more time than you think!

-# Enhanced Sound Pack

-As of v2.1.0, HEXA comes packed with compressed mono music tracks to ensure a balance of fidelity and a more manageable download speed.
-For a crisper, stereo quality, please download the *Enhanced Sound Pack*.
-This replaces the in-game audio files with higher-fidelity tracks, at the cost of a larger file size.

-> ⚠️ *Installing the Enhanced Sound Pack is an advanced maneuver!
-If done improperly, it could lead to game crashes, or loss of precious data.
-Please navigate your Playdate's Data Disk responsibly!*

-<a href="https://rae.wtf/hexa/enhanced-sound-pack.zip" class="button">Download the HEXA Enhanced Sound Pack — 26.4 MB</a>

-To install the Enhanced Sound Pack:

-1. Access Data Disk Mode on your Playdate by following [these steps](https://help.play.date/games/sideloading/#data-disk-mode).

-2. Navigate to <span class="code-span">Games/Purchased/HEXA.pdx</span>, and open it.
-(If you're in MacOS, you may need to right-click and select "Show Package Contents".)

-3. Navigate to <span class="code-span">audio/music</span>.
-Replace the files inside with the files contained inside the Enhanced Sound Pack.

-That should be all you need to enjoy top-quality stereo sound!
-Plug in your headphones, and enjoy.

-> ⚠️ *If your HEXA game file enters an unrecoverable state, please un-install and re-install it from your Playdate directly, in Settings > Games.*

 # Credits

 - Art and code — [Rae](https://rae.wtf)